sunpy/sunpy/docs/tutorial/maps.rst

     'SDO AIA 171.0 Angstrom'

 When visualizing a Map, you can change the colormap using the ``cmap`` keyword argument.
-For example, you can use the 'inferno' colormap from `matplotlib`.
+For example, you can use the 'inferno' colormap from `matplotlib`:

 .. plot::
     :include-source: